willzoo/Renel-Ghana-Education/backend/DATABASE_SCHEMAS.md

     }

-The transfers_<year> collection stores all the transfer students in the system.
+The transfers collection stores all the transfer students in the system.
 When a student transfers, Renel admins can add students to this portal.
 The teacher sees this transfer portal and can add the transfer student into their class (upon which they are removed from this collection).

-transfers_<year>:
+transfers:
     {
     "_id": "class_id",
     "students": ["student_id1", "student_id2", ...]